Katherine O'Regan: In Government, 1990–1999

 National regained the government benches in 1990.
 In the Fourth National Government, O'Regan was appointed as a Minister outside of Cabinet, as Minister of Consumer Affairs, Associate Minister of Health, Associate Minister of Social Welfare and Associate Minister of Women's Affairs.
 These remained her portfolios until the 1996 election; she additionally served as Minister of Youth Affairs in 1996.
 As Associate Minister of Health, she amended the Human Rights Act to outlaw discrimination on the grounds of sexual orientation and having organisms in the body which might cause disease and established a free breast cancer screening programme.

-In 1993, O'Regan was awarded the New Zealand Suffrage Centennial Medal.
-In 1994, O'Regan led the New Zealand Delegation to the United Nations Population and Development Conference in Cairo and also gave the Second Country Report to CEDAW at the United Nations in New York.
+In 1994, O'Regan led the New Zealand delegation to the United Nations International Conference on Population and Development in Cairo and also gave the Second Country Report to CEDAW at the United Nations in New York.

 Ahead of the 1996 general election, the Waipa electorate was disestablished.
 O'Regan contested the Tauranga electorate against the former National Party MP for Tauranga, Winston Peters, who was contesting the electorate under his New Zealand First Party.
 O'Regan was unsuccessful in this election but remained in Parliament as a list MP.
-With the National Party forming a coalition government with New Zealand First, O'Regan did not continue in Cabinet and was instead appointed the Chairperson of the Internal Affairs select committee from 1996 to 1999.
+With the National Party forming a coalition government with New Zealand First, O'Regan did not continue as a minister and was instead appointed the Chairperson of the Internal Affairs select committee from 1996 to 1999.
 O'Regan continued her interest in population and development issues by establishing, with the help of Family Planning International, a New Zealand Parliamentarians' Group on Population and Development.

 In the 1999 general election, she again challenged Peters, and came within 62 votes of defeating him—had she won, the New Zealand First party would have lost all parliamentary representation.
 Labour's candidate Margaret Wilson, who came third in the electorate, requested a recount.
 The final result was a 63 votes majority for Peters.
 O'Regan attempted to oust Peters from the electorate by encouraging voters to vote tactically, and vote for her rather than Labour's Wilson.
 However, Peters was re-elected but with a much reduced margin.
 Unlike in 1996, O'Regan was not high enough on National's party list to remain in Parliament and thus retired from politics.

-Later career
+Later life and death

+After leaving Parliament, O'Regan remained engaged in community activities.
+She was the chair of the Te Awamutu Community Public Relations Organisation.
+She served as chair of the human ethics in research committee at Waikato Institute of Technology for eight years, and was a member of the complaints committee of the Waikato/Bay of Plenty branch of the New Zealand Law Society.

+O'Regan was also interested in genealogy, researching and writing books on several branches of her family.

+In 2008, O'Regan was diagnosed with breast cancer, through the free screening programme she had established as Associate Minister of Health.
+She died of her illness on 2 May 2018, at the age of 71.